beam-cloud/beta9/docs/audits/hosted-endpoints-staging-2026-09-09/STATUS.md

 GitHub also deleted the read-only deploy key created by the revoked OAuth token.
 The same public key was restored as deploy key `162876752`; its private half remains in AWS managed-endpoint configuration.
 GitOps access recovered and successful polling cleared the stale error.
 A subsequent failed Okteto startup exceeded the 120-second container lease, causing worker orphan cleanup to kill and replace Qwen.
 The replacement `qwen-qwen3-8b-bbba4667` became ready and answered a real request.
 This was not an uninterrupted gateway rollout.
 Future revocation of the OAuth token that created this replacement key can delete it again; production credential ownership and rotation must account for this [documented GitHub behavior](https://docs.github.com/en/rest/deploy-keys/deploy-keys).

 Okteto remains active for staging inspection; the original gateway deployment is preserved at zero replicas.
-Only the opted-in test pool and one physical RTX5090 are used.
+Only the opted-in test pool and physical RTX5090 GPUs 2 and 3 are used.
 The temporary 75-second build proof and obsolete generated ignore file have been removed from the repository; intentional ignore files for each source sync root are tracked.
-Hosted repository HEAD is `df1abeef094d13b1e347cb1c7b8c548bba804194`; model source remains `cc0efddef79fe8535e8f386b658960987ca4a684`.
-The branch automatically deployed version 13, with the same cached Beam image and no import credential.
-The later documentation/SDK-validation commit synced without replacing the model.
+Hosted model source remains `53031753d71e4e341c3e8b16fb672fa8367b83e7`; the final repository contains one Qwen model.
+Temporary private test endpoints are retired, retaining their audit history.
+The latest source, GitOps commits, and preserved-container checks are linked from [SERVERLESS.md](SERVERLESS.md).

 Before the failed gateway startup, version 12 had one ready replica, `qwen-qwen3-8b-9de0ccdb`, on worker `3ba06902`.
 That earlier smoke test verified free GPU count 0, evictable GPU count 1, catalog availability, and a successful OpenAI request.
 The agent tuned, measured, and restored the model to `max_num_seqs=32`.
 The dashboard showed Ready, version 12, 1/1 replicas, preemption enabled, replace rollout, and a fresh heartbeat.
 The [subsequent readiness evidence](readiness-v12-after-gateway-restart.json) records the replacement caused by the gateway failure.